UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 **IMPORTANT** the tagging of the technical debt PBI is used for automated metric assessments vital for visibility of the UKHOs technical debt, tagging tech debt PBIs is vital for the accuracy of this process.

-** - Where appropriate/known

 An example of the above:

 ![Example Tech Debt PBI](./Example_TD_V2.PNG)

+---

 ### How this meshes with RAID

 A technical debt PBI should be created if the team is not planning on addressing the technical debt within the current sprint.
-We advise that teams carrying out RAID analysis create technical debt PBIs in addition to this analysis.
-Consider that some technical debt items have been long lived in the past this will help support or future development teams consider the technical debt for future resolution.
+We advise that teams carrying out RAID analysis and create technical debt PBIs in addition to this analysis.
+Consider that some technical debt items have been long lived in the past this will help support or future development teams consider the technical debt for future resolution and when planning.

 ## Refining Technical Debt